+We place a bound $CaMax$, equaling twice the size of the largest \granule{}, on the total size of a subset (see line (a)).
+This bound ensures that multiple (atleast 2) \granules{} are present in each subset, which helps in mitigating stragglers (\secref{subsec:straggler_mitigation}).

-Then, we determine a preferred machine to process each subset; this is a machine where most if not all \granules{} in the subset are materialized (\circled{h8}).
-Choosing a preferred machine in this manner may cause starvation if the subset of \granules{} cannot be processed due to resource unavailability at the machine.
-For the rest of the iteration, we ignore \granules{} in such subsets and re-consider them with a different grouping in later iterations (line b.v, \circled{h7}).
+Second, we determine a preferred machine to process each subset using \circled{h8}; this is a machine where most if not all \granules{} in the subset are materialized (line (d)).
+Choosing a machine in this manner minimizes shuffle.

+Finally, given available resources across the preferred machines (from the cluster-wide resource manager~\cite{yarn}) we need to allocate tasks to process subsets.
+But some machines may not have resource availability.
+For the rest of this iteration, we ignore such machines and the subsets of \granules{} that prefer such machines.